We’re here to help, 24/7.

 Planning a liveaboard trip and not sure where to start?
 We’ve answered the most common questions to help you prepare with confidence.
 From packing tips to booking details, find the answers you need here.

-What is a dive liveaboard?
+What is a diving liveaboard?

 A dive liveaboard is a type of boat or vessel designed to accommodate scuba divers for extended trips.
 It allows divers to stay on the boat for several days or even weeks while exploring multiple dive sites in remote locations, such as Cocos Island, Socorro, Tubbataha Reef, and Palau.